awikkerink/organization-hm-behavior/README.md

 ## Coding styles

 See the [Best Practices & Style Guide](https://github.com/Brightspace/valence-ui-docs/wiki/Best-Practices-&-Style-Guide) for information on naming conventions, plus information about the [EditorConfig](http://editorconfig.org) rules used in this repo.

-This is the repo for d2l-utility-behavior

-To use, add it to your behaviors array